Meet the Senior Management Team & Trustees

 Coral Jonas – Chief Operating Officer

 Coral joined Dartmoor Zoo back in 2013 before it became a charity.
 Previously she worked as a Biology teacher at secondary schools in London and Devon before joining the zoo as their education officer.
 After completing a masters in Conservation Biology, Coral took on a new role as Head of Education and Research.
-With an established team and over 8 years of working in the zoo Coral took the job as Deputy CEO in September 2019.
+With an established team and over 8 years of working in the zoo, Coral then took the role of Deputy CEO in September 2019.
+In September 2021 she became Chief Operating Officer.

 As a Mum and an educator at heart she is keen to instil the importance of conservation, education, and good stewardship of our world.
 She also understands how important time together and days out are for busy families.